changsyuanwu/LoLStatTracker/README.md

 Tracks winrates, playrates and base stats for champions in the game League of Legends.

-Created as part of the CS348 course at the University of Waterloo.

 # Prerequisites

 To run, make sure you have Node.js and MySQL installed.